kexa-io/Kexa/README.md

 ## By local script

-A script to initialize all resources and credentials if you want to get Kexa up and running quickly such as :
+Clone the repository or use the script to initialize all resources and credentials if you want to get Kexa up and running quickly such as :

 * Windows: